muhammadharis/TimestampConvert.js/README.md

 # TimestampConvert.js
-A lightweight Javascript Library to easily convert UNIX timestamps to real world timezones
+A lightweight Javascript Library to easily convert UNIX timestamps to JSON-based real world timezones

 ## Installation
 The library is part of the npm package registry, and can be easily installed to a Node.js project: